Vladimir Bonačić | i |

 anonymous

-posted almost 10 years ago
+posted about 10 years ago

 Kao kolekcionara djela Novih tendencija, zanima me hrvatska kompjutorska umjetnost i, posebno, Vladimir Bonačić.
 Molim sve informacije slati na gornju e-mail adresu !